Provider Capabilities

 Capability matrix

-These values come from IMockingProviderCapabilities in the current repo.
+These values reflect IMockingProviderCapabilities in the current v4 release line.

 | Capability | Moq | NSubstitute | Reflection |